What Is Guar Gum?

 Guar gum derives from the guar beam, which is a plant originally grown in Pakistan and India.
 Guar gum, also known as gellan gum, is a fibre with a myriad of uses and certain benefits for your body.
 Guar gum is manufactured in a similar way to other gums comprised of natural seeds.
 Its production involved milling the seeds of legumes or grains to create a powdered product.

 Guar gum is high in fibre and low in nutrients and calories, so while it is not essential for your health or sporting performance, it has other virtues that benefit certain conditions and comes with many different uses.

 Guar gum has the ability to absorb excess liquid in your bowels.
 This can affect the moisture content of your stool both by tackling diarrhoea and by softening faeces during constipation.
-It is also suggested that guar gum can lower the cholesterol and glucose levels that are absorbed in your intestines and stomach.

 What Is Guar Gum Used For?

 Guar gum is primarily known as an additive in processed foods and has been used as such since the 1950s as a thickener in manufactured food.
 Compared to corn starch, guar has eight times the thickening potency.
 Unlike some thickeners, guar holds up under freeze and thaw cycles exceptionally well.
 Its properties prevent ice crystals from forming and so is often used in soft ‘whippy’ style ice cream.

 Guar gum, otherwise known as gellan gum, is used to stabilise and emulsify industrial products as well as foods.
 Foods it is commonly used in include ice cream, yoghurts, coconut and almond milk, soups and fibre supplements.
 In industrial products, guar gum is used as a thickener and binding agent, which you may find in tablets, lotions and creams.